ballen614/ai-case-study/README.md

 David Holz realized through user testing that users independently seemed to lack the creativity and interest in interacting with the platform, but in a social environment like Discord, where images are generated in a social setting, people collaborate to come up with more and more imaginative images.
 (5) Ultimately, it's this community as a result of the use of Discord that is a major differentiator for Midjourney.
 In the words of David Holz himself:

 >We found very quickly that most people don’t know what they want.
 You say: “Here’s a machine you can imagine anything with it — what do you want?”
 And they go: “dog.”
 And you go “really?” and they go “pink dog.”
 So you give them a picture of a dog, and they go “okay” and then go do something else.

 >Whereas if you put them in a group, they’ll go “dog” and someone else will go “space dog” and someone else will go “Aztec space dog,” and then all of a sudden, people understand the possibilities, and you’re creating this augmented imagination — an environment where people can learn and play with this new capacity.
 So we found that people really like imagining together, and so we made [Midjourney] social.
 (10)

 ### Midjourney's Organizational Performance
 While a privately held company such as Midjourney does not have to report financials, there are still some indications of their company performance, and many speculations on their revenue.
-For example, Midjourney has become, by far, the largest Discord server, with around 16 million registered users and between one and 2.5 million daily active users.
-(15)
+For example, Midjourney has become, by far, the largest Discord server, with around 17.5 million registered users (16) and between one and 2.5 million daily active users.
+(15)  For reference the second largest Discord server is known as "LimeWire" and only has 2.3 million users.
+(16)

 When considering that an active Midjourney user is required to subscribe to a monthly plan costing between $8 a month and $96 a month \(depending on features), Midjourney is estimated to gross as much as $200 million a year, all entirely without investors.
+(18)

+For perspective, Katie Le of envzon.com said it best:
+> "What sets Midjourney apart is its exceptional efficiency and profitability.
+The company boasts an astounding revenue per employee, a remarkable $5 million.
+This surpasses the metrics of publicly listed SaaS companies like Dropbox, Slack, Squarespace, and Palantir, showcasing Midjourney’s capacity to deliver high returns with a compact team."
+(19)

-Another measure of Midjourney's performance is
+Another measure of Midjourney's performance is it's usage of Cloud GPU resources.

 ### Landscape and Competitors
 OpenAI's DALL-E, Stable Diffusion, others.